shfitz/fwdpp/doc/types.rst

 A gamete type represents some section of a genome.
 Essentially, it is a holder of "keys" to mutations, where a key is :cpp:type:`fwdpp::uint_t`.

+The keys things to realize about a gamete are:

+1. They track how many times they exist via :member:`fwdpp::gamete_base::n`
+2. Keys to *neutral* variants are stored in :member:`fwdpp::gamete_base::mutations`
+3. Keys to *selected* variants are stored in :member:`fwdpp::gamete_base::smutations`

 A gamete is represented by the following struct:

 .. doxygenstruct:: fwdpp::gamete_base